lenaxia/generative-agent/STRANDS_UNIVERSAL_AGENT_MIGRATION_PLAN.md

 * Remember we are migrating AWAY from langchain TO strands agent
 * Do not worry about backwards compatibility unless it is PART of a migration process and you will remove the backwards compatibility later
 * Do not use fallbacks
+* Whenever you complete a phase, make sure to update this checklist

 ---